agardiner/hfmcmd/README.md

 ## Supported Versions of HFM

-HFMCmd has been designed to work with multiple different versions of HFM, and should work with versions 9.3 through to 11.1.2.2, including support for the new extended dimensionality in 11.1.2.2.
+HFMCmd has been designed to work with multiple different versions of HFM, and should work with versions 9.3 through to 11.1.2.3, including support for the new extended dimensionality introduced in 11.1.2.2.

 ## Licence